phetsims/equality-explorer/doc/implementation-notes.md

 **Memory management**:

 Dynamic:
-- Term and its subtypes (MysteryTerm, ConstantTerm, VariableTerm)
+- Term and its subtypes (ConstantTerm, VariableTerm, ObjectTerm)
-- TermNode and its subtypes (MysteryTermNode, ConstantTermNode, VariableTermNode)
+- TermNode and its subtypes (ConstantTermNode, VariableTermNode, MysteryTermNode)
 - TermDragListener
 - EquationNode
 - EquationPanel